Locally Stable Marriage with Strict Preferences: Centralized problems

-In fact, our reduction applies in the setting of the bipartite job-market game, where one side has no network at all.
-This shows that even under quite strong restrictions the hardness of approximation holds.
-In contrast, it is easy to obtain a 2-approximation in every network game that admits a globally stable matching.
+\begin{bem} \rm Note that in fact we only used the setting of the bipartite job-market game, where one side has no network at all.
+This shows that even under quite strong restrictions the hardness of approximation holds. \end{bem}

-\begin{lem} If a (globally) stable matching exists, every such stable matching is a 2-approximation for the maximum locally stable matching. \end{lem} \begin{proof} Recall that every stable matching is locally stable as well.
+\begin{prop} If a stable matching exists, every stable matching is a 2-approximation of a maximum locally stable matching. \end{prop} \begin{proof} Note that every stable matching is locally stable as well.
 Now let $M$ be a stable matching and $e=\{u,v\}$ an edge of a maximum locally stable matching $M^*$.
-We show that at least one vertex of $e$ is matched in $M$.
-Then, obviously, $|M^*|<2|M|$.
-Assume that both vertices are unmatched in $M$.
+We show that at least one agent of $e$ is matched in $M$.
+Then obviously $|M^*| < 2|M|$.
+Assume that both agents are unmatched in $M$.
 As $e$ exists in $M^*$, $u$ and $v$ prefer each other to being alone.
-Thus $(u,v)$ is a blocking-pair and $M$ cannot be stable. \end{proof}
+Thus $\{u,v\}$ is a blocking-pair and $M$ cannot be stable. \end{proof}

-The following theorem shows that a close relationship between locally stable matching and independent set holds in the reverse direction as well. \begin{satz} For every network game with $n$ players there is a graph $G$ with a maximum independent set of size $n^2-n+k$ iff the game has a maximum locally stable matching of size $k$.
-If the game has no locally stable matching, $G$ has a maximum independent set of size strictly less than $n^2-n$. \end{satz} \begin{proof} For convenience, we will show the result for maximum weighted independent set, i.e., we allow the vertices in $G$ to have integer weights.
-However, we note that our construction can easily be translated to the unweighted independent set problem by introducing a number of copies for each vertex that correspond to its weight.